 "We have all kinds of guns from around the world from every period," DeGidio says.

 But they don't stop at tanks.
 This company will allow you to satisfy your adrenaline needs through many mediums.
-You can do anything from driving tanks, blowing up old cars, shooting mortars or firing rounds from a machine gun.
+You can do anything from driving tanks, you can shoot real tanks, blow up old cars, shoot mortars, or fire rounds from a machine gun.
+It will certainly be a unique driving or shooting experience.

 Of course, we all know that fun comes at a price.
 Drivetanks.com provides various packages for adrenaline junkies, which range anywhere from $300-$30,000.
 There is no age restriction for this unique experience.
-It all just depends on the parents and kids ability to follow instructions.
-In the past, kids as young as young as 12 have driven their tanks.
+It all just depends on the parents' and kids' ability to follow instructions.
+In the past, kids as young as 12 have driven their tanks.